-- Assuming that the foreclosure is successful, the delinquent owner no longer owns the property after the sheriff's sale and can be evicted after the statutory time period (30 days or 6 months, depending on whether the unit/lot is abandoned or not). - 2.
-The delinquent owner may attempt to settle the lawsuit before the sheriff's sale if he/she has equity in the property. - If the property is sold to a third party at the sheriff's sale for an amount that exceeds the judgment, the association will recover the foreclosure judgment amount, plus awarded post-judgment attorneys' fees and costs, plus interest.
+- 1. Assuming that the foreclosure is successful, the delinquent owner no longer owns the property after the sheriff's sale and can be evicted after the statutory time period (30 days or 6 months, depending on whether the unit/lot is abandoned or not). - 2.
+The delinquent owner may attempt to settle the lawsuit before the sheriff's sale if he/she has equity in the property. - 3.
+If the property is sold to a third party at the sheriff's sale for an amount that exceeds the judgment, the association will recover the full amount owed to the association.